 Mark and I are strong believers that the best way to get to know the world comes actually through living in a different country.
 Not by hopping from one place to another and covering 10 countries in one month.
 There are so many opportunities today to move around and be able to live abroad.

 Find alternative ways of how to travel while being employed.
 Or, how to find a job that will enable you to travel.

 What is Your Long Term Goal for Traveling the World?

 Alright, let’s imagine that you are one day away from telling your boss you are leaving and getting ready to depart soon.
 Let’s say that you have saved enough money for travels during a year (or even more), and plan on finding some work later along the way.

 That’s great but what’s your plan (or at least an idea) for the next year or two years from now?
-Are you taking a gap year and coming back to the same lifestyle?
+Are you taking an extended vacation or a gap year and coming back to the same lifestyle?
 Do you plan to continue your education?
 Is your plan not to have any plan and see where life will take you?

 Going with a flow feels great but it is counterproductive.

-I respect the idea of visualization and law of attraction but things don’t just flow into your life unless you do some work.
+Visualization and law of attraction are definitely great but things don’t just flow into your life unless you do some work.
 Leaving to travel and not having any plan for the future is not going to get you far.
 You may be more disappointed and exhausted after some time of pointless travels than from working at your job.